Antiopi/hello-world/README.md

 # hello-world
+Hi there,

-Trial to see how github works
+I am new in coding and I am trying out to see how github works